NYU-CDS-Capstone-Project/Twitter_Health_Monitor/README.md

   - Label tweets with food/activity by key-word search
 - Baseline Modeling:
   - Topic modeling: Tried NMF and LDA model.
 Tune different combination of hyperparameters of LDA.
-  - Random Forest: Feed in LDA's output, i.e. probabilities of topics to get a food & activity classifier.
+  - Random Forest: Used LDA's transformation to extract each tweet's topic probability distribution as features.
+Then constructed the machine learning classifiers.

 :white_large_square: In Progress
 - Random Forest Hyper-parameter Tuning